hashicorp/vault-benchmark/README.md

 ## Signed SSH Certificates

 This benchmark tests the performance of Signed SSH Certificate issue operations.

+Configuration Options
+- `pct_ssh_ca_issue`: percent of requests that are ssh issue certs
-A value can be specified for the `-ssh_ca_setup_delay` option to allow the SSH backend to be setup before the test starts.
-An additional configuration option, `-ssh_ca_config_json` can be used to specify a JSON file containing the SSH CA configuration to use.
+- `-ssh_ca_setup_delay` option to allow the SSH backend to be setup before the test starts.
+`-ssh_ca_config_json`: can be used to specify a JSON file containing the SSH CA configuration to use.
 If this is not specified, a default configuration will be used.

 ```